resbazSQL/lc-webscraping/_episodes/02-dom.md

 > ## XML and HTML
 >
-> Modern HTML is also valid XML.
+> Modern HTML has many similiarities to XML.
 We can therefore use "XPath" to query HTML documents.
-In fact, starting with HTML5, HTML documents are fully-formed XML documents.
-> In a sense, HTML is like a particular dialect of XML.
-All of the discussion in this section can also be applied to other XML documents.
+Moreover, all of the discussion in this section can also be applied to other XML documents.
 >
 {: .callout}